NVIDIA/k8s-device-plugin/README.md

       pass the desired strategy for exposing MIG devices on GPUs that support it [none | single | mixed] (default "none)
 ```

+When set to true, the `failOnInitError` flag fails the plugin if an error is
+encountered during initialization.
+When set to false, it prints an error
+message and blocks the plugin indefinitely instead of failing.
+Blocking
+indefinitely follows legacy semantics that allow the plugin to deploy
+successfully on nodes that don't have GPUs on them (and aren't supposed to have
+GPUs on them) without throwing an error.
+In this way, you can blindly deploy a
+daemonset with the plugin on all nodes in your cluster, whether they have GPUs
+on them or not, without encountering an error.
+However, doing so means that
+there is no way to detect an actual error on nodes that are supposed to have
+GPUs on them.
+Failing if an initilization error is encountered is now the
+default and should be adopted by all new deployments.

 The `compatWithCPUManager` flag configures the daemonset to be able to
 interoperate with the static `CPUManager` of the `kubelet`.
 Setting this flag